zhaofenqiang/S3Map/README.md

 # Usage
 1. Download or clone this repository into a local folder
-2. open a terminal and run the follwing (better do this in a conda environment):
+2. Open a terminal and run the follwing (better do this in a conda environment):
 ```
 pip install  pyvista  tensorboard torch torchvision torchaudio
 ```